pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/model_results.md

 </tbody>
 </table>

-#### Initial values of the geometrical characteristics of the mangrove seedlings
+<h4>Initial values of the geometrical characteristics of the mangrove seedlings</h4>

 <table>
 <tablecaption align="top"><font size = "1"><i><b>Table 5:</b> Initial value of the geometrical characteristics of the mangrove seedlings</i></font></tablecaption>